andreasebbehoj/ebbehoej.dk/content/post/asking-for-help/index.md

 ### Final remarks

-That were my tips on how to ask others for help.
-Naturally, I hope you'll read this before you write me, so we can both save time.
-If you wrote me an email before reading this, then don't fret.
-As I said, Stata is my hobby and I don't mind helping others with it.
+That were my tips on how you can help others who are trying to help you.
+Let me know if you have other tips or useful links/guides on Stata-etiquette that I should add.